Gabriel Moreno Player Props: Diamondbacks vs. Rockies

-Gabriel Moreno -- .219 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Kyle Freeland on the hill, on May 30 at 9:40 PM ET.
+Gabriel Moreno -- .194 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Dinelson Lamet on the mound, on May 31 at 9:40 PM ET.

-In his most recent game, he went 1-for-3 with a double and an RBI against the Rockies.
+In his most recent game he had a hitless showing (0-for-2 with an RBI) against the Rockies.

 Gabriel Moreno Game Info & Props vs. the Rockies